 Maintain a Consistent Identity

-As brand identity is important in your visual strategy, a consistent application of images, colors, fonts, and layouts are all elements of graphic design that will play a huge role in making your brand identity stand out.
+As brand identity is important in your visual strategy, a consistent application of images, colours, fonts, and layouts are all elements of graphic design that will play a huge role in making your brand identity stand out.

 Although, competition for customers is fierce in most industries nowadays, even in fields such as healthcare, which once seemed off-limits to marketing.

 Brand?s visual identity is the key to differentiating yourself from the competition, but if you don?t build your brand promise around consistently, your branding efforts might be pointless.